Vegas vs. Miami

 Miami, on the other hand, might actually be paradise.
 Its clubs are just as clutch as those in Vegas but are substantially less skeezy, there are beaches everywhere and literally every local is beautiful.
 To be fair, it is also outrageously expensive and touristy.
 Also, I’m told the setting is not favorable for Irish athletics, but don’t quote me on that.

 Rather than play the odds at another domestic destination for Spring Break, we’re just cutting our losses and fleeing the country.
-We chose a tropical location because, being even farther south than Miami and a safe distance from Vegas, geography is in our favor.
+We chose a tropical location because, being even farther south than Miami and a safe distance from Vegas and the bestes Depot, geography is in our favor.